ReactPrimer/ReactPrimer/README.md

 ###### MacOS

-1. Download the current release.
+1. Download the latest release .dmg file.
 2. Open the installer.
 3. Move React Primer to you local application folder.

 ###### Linux
-1. tba
-2. tba
-3. tba
+1. Download the latest .deb file
+2. Unpackage the .deb file
+3. Find the executable in  usr/lib/React-Primer

+###### Windows
+*Coming Soon*

-### Usage
+## Usage

 * Name individual components, assign parent-child relationships, and add components to the project tree.